 As a growing business, it’s important to keep track of your customers – particularly those that have been with you from the start.

-The GF Date Time Calculator perk can help you calculate the time between dates to see how long a customer has been using a certain product or service.
+The GF Date Time Calculator perk can help you calculate the time between dates to see how long a customer has been using a certain product or service when you use Gravity Forms to create or update CRM contacts.
 You can also use it to determine other factors such as the customer’s age or how long they’ve been a lead and paying customer.

 #4 – Populating fields dynamically